tjuuljensen/ride-windows/README.md

 Disassembler0 archived his repo in 2021 (Thanks for all the fish!), so I adopted all his code in this repo - and I am back to self maintaining it.

+So why do I do it?
-And by the way: I am a Linux user and I created this script to make sure I remembered a lot of steps when installing a Windows machine.
+I am a Linux user and I created this script to make sure I remembered a lot of steps when installing a Windows machine.
+I like that I can spin up a fully configured machine in short time - no matter whether it is a VM or a physical pc.
 I have a Linux repo and use the same script architecture in my Fedora Linux configuration: https://github.com/tjuuljensen/bootstrap-fedora.